EDUCATION, ARTS & RECREATION

 Guided Nature Hikes - Led by our Educators & Naturalists.
 Public guided hikes are offered throughout the year, and can also be scheduled for private groups, party or special events.
 Hikes are led by a first aid certified staff member, and may focus on local history, flora, and fauna found along the trail.Learn more about hiking at Weis and in the adjacent Norvin Green State Forest.

-Forest Bathing Walks - Led by our Lead Educator Lauren Lynch
+Forest Bathing Walks - Led by our Lead Educator and Naturalist Lauren Lynch

-Seasonal programs - Including Pumpkin Chunkin' (fall), Natural Wreath Making (winter) and Maple Sugaring (Feb/Mar)
+Seasonal programs - Including Pumpkin Chunkin' (fall), Halloween Wicked Walk at Weis tours (fall), Natural Wreath Making (fall/winter), Maple Sugaring (Feb/Mar), and Solstice/Equinox celebrations.
+Details and registration

-Swimming is available at our partners the Highlands Natural Pool, which is adjacent to our property.
-Experience a mountain-stream fed pool in a beautiful, forested setting.
+Swimming is available at our neighbors and partners the Highlands Natural Pool, which is adjacent to our property.
+Experience a mountain-stream fed, chemical-free Olympic size pool in a beautiful, forested setting.
 Snack bar on premises.

 Scouting